precice/dealii-adapter/docs/adapter-dealii-get.md

 ## Get deal.II

-The adapter currently requires deal.II version 9.2 or later.
-We also have a [separate branch for version 9.1](https://github.com/precice/dealii-adapter/tree/dealii-9.1), in case you need more time to upgrade.

-You can find also [more download options on the deal.II website](https://dealii.org/download.html).
+You can find all [available download options on the deal.II website](https://dealii.org/download.html).

 ### Binary packages